kristianmandrup/infomatrix-blog/_posts/appgyver-facebook-login.md

 cd -
 ```

-Now we need to inject this modules for all modules by inserting it into our common module as a dependency:
+Now we need to ensure this module is availabl for all modules by inserting it into our common module as a dependency:

 ```coffee
 angular.module 'yourmodulename', [